infochimps-labs/ironfan-homebase/README.md

 * Your Chef and cloud credentials
 * Pantries (collections of cookbooks, roles and so forth)

+## Getting Started

-To get started with Ironfan, clone the [ironfan-homebase repo](https://github.com/infochimps-labs/ironfan-homebase) and follow the [Installation Instructions](https://github.com/infochimps-labs/ironfan/wiki/install).
-Please file all issues on [Ironfan issues](https://github.com/infochimps-labs/ironfan/issues).
+To jump right into using Ironfan, follow our [Installation Instructions](https://github.com/infochimps-labs/ironfan/wiki/INSTALL).
+For an explanatory tour, check out our [Hadoop Walkthrough](https://github.com/infochimps-labs/ironfan/wiki/INSTALL).
+Please file all issues on [Ironfan Issues](https://github.com/infochimps-labs/ironfan/issues).

 ## Index